Frequently Asked Questions & Answers

 Oikos is continually producing videos to help support home educating parents, so you, a single parent is not alone.

 Budget Friendly Ordering

-Pick and choose according to your budget when you can manage.
-In other words you need not get everything for a specific age or grade level all at the same time.
-Example you can just pick maths, and then a few months later, or when funds are available, language, and so on.
+Pick and choose according to your budget as you can manage.
+In other words, you need not get everything for a specific age or grade level all at the same time.
+Example: you can just select maths, and then a few months later, or when funds are available, language, and so on.

 You don’t ever have to have all the ‘nice to have’ extras, they are there as additional resources.
 Not having them does not mean the children will suffer without!
 We also suggest bible study resources as an imperative first step, as this is of great importance and priority to God.
 If you, for example, cannot afford the language programme and you have a bible, your children can read daily from that while keeping their language skills growing.
 If your children are not yet reading and you’re waiting to afford the LLATL Blue Book teaching to read programme, then you can read aloud to them daily, while you wait.
 So you see, you need not stress about what you can or cannot afford.
 Keeping it simple is one of the founding scriptures of Oikos and we hope that this is a comfort to single parents in that they find the blessing in less is best!

 The formal learning may take longer due to the children either helping in the support of the family, or not having as much time with the parent as would be the case if a parent were able to dedicate all their time to the children whilst also being the breadwinner.
 This is not a problem as you should be proceeding in a systematic and consistent manner and you will find that in most instances, your children will be ‘ahead’ of their school going peers.

 Lastly, please spend time on the Oikos Family website, getting know it well.
 Don’t be overwhelmed.
 See it as a new friend whom you don’t yet know well but will get to know by spending time with the website, this will support you through the years of single parenting.